hklcf/Adhell3/README.md

 ### Make license key available when activating Adhell3
 * Put `skl.key` in `app.properties`, e.g. `skl.key=XXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
-* If you use these properties, beware when you distribute your app as the app contains the keys in plain text
+* If you use this option, beware that when you distribute your app, the keys will be in plain text
-* This is just for convenience purpose so that you don't need to make your keys somewhere available when you are on the phone, hence this only works on a new installation
+* This is just for convenience so that you don't need to transfer your keys to your phone manually, and is only useful on a new installation

 ### Domain prefix
 * Prefix all domains (with the exception of Filter Lists) with * or nothing.